Annotations

 Testing regime: Testing of ceiling constructions is carried out according to BS EN 13964 (load-bearing capacity and stability of suspended systems), BS EN 520 (strength and moisture resistance of gypsum plasterboards), and BS EN 13501-1 (fire performance and reaction to fire).
 Additionally, acoustic testing may be performed in accordance with BS EN ISO 140 and 717 to verify sound-absorbing properties.

-BS EN 13501-1 – Reaction to fire classification of materials
+BS EN 13501-1 (reaction to fire);

 M-01-04 Fire-stop